Your cooperative's governance

+To become a candidate, members must first submit a petition with the signatures of 50 active co-op members.
 The qualifications required to serve on the board of trustees are contained in the cooperative’s bylaws, Article 5, Section 5.02.

 Campaigning by candidates or their surrogates is not allowed within the fairgrounds.
 If early voting is required, campaigning will not be allowed within 200 ft. of any entrance used by the voters to enter the polling place.